-To administer the HCV program, the PHA enters into a contractual relationship with HUD (Consolidated Annual Contributions Contract).
+To administer the HCV program, the PHA enters into a contractual relationship with HUD Housing Authority of the City and County of San Francisco Housing Choice Voucher Administrative Plan-020125

+(Consolidated Annual Contributions Contract).
 The PHA also enters into contractual relationships with the assisted family and the owner or landlord of the housing unit.